 Tripas à Moda do Porto

 Legend has it that the recipe appeared at the time of the Great Navigations.
-Even today, it is a classic: the stew is made with sausage, tripes and white beans.
+It is still a classic, even today.
+The stew is made with sausage, tripes, and white beans.

 Where to eat?